Queen's Own Cameron Highlanders: History

-The regiment was raised as the 79th Regiment of Foot (Cameronian Volunteers) on 17 August 1793 at Fort William from among the members of the Clan Cameron by Sir Alan Cameron of Erracht.
+The regiment was raised as the 79th Regiment of Foot (Cameronian Volunteers) on 17 August 1793 at Fort William by Sir Alan Cameron of Erracht, a cousin of Cameron of Lochiel.
+Initially mustered from among members of the Clan Cameron in Lochaber, the regiment eventually recruited from across the Highlands, and indeed, seldom elsewhere.

 Wars with France 1793 – 1815

 The regiment was deployed briefly to Ireland and southern England, then to Flanders in 1794 where it took part in an unsuccessful campaign under the command of the Duke of York during the French Revolutionary Wars.
-On its return to England the 79th Foot was listed for disbandment, with the men being drafted into other units.
+On its return to England, the 79th Foot was listed for disbandment, with the men being drafted into other units.
 In the end the regiment was reprieved, being instead posted to the West Indies in 1795; after a two-year tour the 79th returned to England again.
 The regiment was again in action against the French at the Battle of Alkmaar in October 1799 during the Helder Campaign.
 In 1800 the 79th was part of a force that took part in a failed assault on the Spanish coast at Ferrol.

 The 79th Foot landed in Egypt as part of an expeditionary force to prevent French control of the land route to India and saw action at the Battle of Abukir in March 1801.
 After victories at Mandora and Alexandria later that month, the British forced the surrender of the French forces at Cairo.
 Along with other regiments that took part in the Egyptian campaign the 79th Foot were henceforth permitted to bear a sphinx superscribed EGYPT on its colours and badges.
 The 79th spent the next two years in Menorca.
 A second battalion was formed in 1804, which supplied drafts to the 1st Battalion and did not go abroad, it being disbanded in 1815.